 8. Advance the Sales Cadence Without Waiting

 Reps can now skip the queue…Yippee!!
 Sales reps can skip a waiting period and move to the next step in the sales cadence.
 Previously, sales reps waited the full duration of the wait step.
-But, now with Salesforce Sales Cloud Summer ’20 feature reps can accelerate the sales cadence and save time.
+But, now with Sales Summer ’20 feature reps can accelerate the sales cadence and save time.

 Why: Sometimes reps want to move to the next step in a sales cadence without the wait.
 Skipping the waiting period allows reps to keep leads, contacts, and person accounts moving through the sales process without unnecessary delays.